Google Earth Outreach: Forest Watcher (USA)

 Strategy 6: Seek Out Diverse Partnerships

-We partnered with five user groups from around the world who represented indigenous communities, local civil society organizations, and law enforcement.
-This allowed us to collect diverse feedback from a manageable group that represented a wider audience.
-By working closely with partners on the ground through testing and development, we were able to apply lessons learned to create an innovative tool that was most beneficial to those actually using the app.
-Our decisions in development were deliberate and direct thanks to our testing partners.
+Our partners behind developing the Forest Watcher app, the World Resources Institute and the Jane Goodall Institute, worked with five user groups from around the world who represented indigenous communities, local civil society organizations, and law enforcement.
+This allowed them to collect diverse feedback from a manageable group that represented a wider audience.
+By working closely with partners on the ground through testing and development, they were able to apply lessons learned to create an innovative tool that was most beneficial to those actually using the app.
+The decisions in development were deliberate and direct thanks to our testing partners.

 While the app is still in early adoption, it’s already been used to interdict illegal activities.
 For example, together with the Jane Goodall Institute, we trained government officials on the initial app in Uganda where forest monitors noticed one deforestation alert in the Kasyoha Kitomi Forest Reserve and upon investigation at the site, rangers found a small scale illegal logging camp.
 Because of the pixel’s isolated location deep in a protected area, this kind of deforestation may have gone unnoticed for years without Forest Watcher.
 The government prosecuted the loggers using Forest Watcher data and photographs in the case.
 The logging has stopped and the group was fined for the violation.